robfatland/sce/README.md

   * End points
     * S3
       * **vpce-e923e880**  Service name **com.amazonaws.us-west-2.s3** Type **Gateway**
+      * <flag> what is this S3 bucket named, is it encrypted, how is it accessed?
   * Internet Gateway
     * **sce** **igw-eb22528d**
   * NAT Gateway